Why Leadership Communication Fails

 “Very pleased to say that I have this afternoon been offered the job.
 Thanks for your help, it really was invaluable!”

-But, leaders have repeatedly told me that they have clarified, formulated, and sometimes adjusted, their thinking by having to explain and defend their "thing" to me.
+...leaders repeatedly tell me that they have clarified, formulated, and sometimes adjusted their thinking by having to explain and defend their "thing" to me.

-I am a tough and demanding coach.
-I will push you and it may be uncomfortable at times, plus you will need to do your work.
-But if I say your content and delivery is good, they are.
+I am tough and demanding.
+I will push you, and it may (should) be uncomfortable at times, plus you will need to do your work.
+But if I say your content and delivery are good, they are.

 8 Reasons NOT to Work with Peter Botting

-- you want validation, not feedback - I am not that kind of coach
+- You want validation, not feedback.
+I am not that kind of adviser.

-- you think you can outsource the job - coaches help YOU DO
+- You want to outsource the job - I help YOU DO.

-- you are not prepared to put in the effort - YOU have to do work
+- You are not prepared to put in the effort.

-- you don't know where you want to be - no clear goals, direction, and ambitions.
+- You don't know where you want to be - no clear goals, direction, or ambitions.
 (Although we can help you focus on these!)

-- you are sceptical about the value of coaching - the R.O.I.
+- You are sceptical about the value of advice.

 Myths about Executive Coaching